 Cafés

-It’s worth noting that some cafes may have a tip jar at their cash registers, but it’s not an industry standard.
+It is worth noting that some cafes may have a tip jar at their cash registers, but this practice is not an industry standard.

 Trinkgeld für Transportdienstleister